Practical 10: Presenting Data

 Finding Fonts

 I find matplotlib’s use of fonts to be profoundly weird.
-If you use conda and install directly on to the computer then you might have access to all of your computer’s fonts (though there are different types of fonts as well, not all of which will show up), but for most users it will be those that were installed into Docker.
+If you use conda and install directly on to the computer then you might have access to all of your computer’s fonts (though there are different types of fonts as well, not all of which will show up), but for most users it will be those that were installed into Podman.

 Listing Fonts